nitishgupta/nitishgupta.github.io/_pages/about.md

 social: true
 ---

-In mid-July '21, I'll be joining [Google AI](https://ai.google/) as a research scientist in the [Language team](https://research.google/teams/language/).
+I am a research scientist at [Google AI](https://ai.google/) in the [Language team](https://research.google/teams/language/).

-My research focuses on developing machine learning models that can reason about natural languages, for example English.
+My research focuses on developing machine learning models that can reason about natural languages, with a primary focus on question answering and reasoning.
-My work primarily focuses on structured models for grounded language understanding, primarily in the context of making machines understand and answer questions against text.
-I am particularly interested in models that perform complex compositional reasoning and are able to provide an explanation about their predictions.

-I completed my PhD in Computer Science at the University of Pennsylvania pursuing research in Natural Language Processing and Machine Learning.
-I was advised by [Prof. Dan Roth](https://www.cis.upenn.edu/~danroth/).
+I completed my PhD in Computer Science at the University of Pennsylvania advised by [Prof. Dan Roth](https://www.cis.upenn.edu/~danroth/).
 I am fortunate enough to have gotten the opportunity to work with excellent researchers in the field.
-I work closely with [Prof. Sameer Singh](http://sameersingh.org/), UCI and [Matt Gardner](https://matt-gardner.github.io/), [Allen Institute for Artificial Intelligence](https://allenai.org/).
-In the past, I have worked as an intern with [Tom Kwiatkowski](https://research.google/people/105075/), [Google Research](https://research.google/) and [Mike Lewis](https://research.fb.com/people/lewis-mike/), [Facebook AI Research](https://research.fb.com/).
+I have worked closely with [Prof. Sameer Singh](http://sameersingh.org/), UCI and [Matt Gardner](https://matt-gardner.github.io/), [Allen Institute for Artificial Intelligence](https://allenai.org/).
+As an intern, I have worked with [Tom Kwiatkowski](https://research.google/people/105075/), [Google Research](https://research.google/) and [Mike Lewis](https://research.fb.com/people/lewis-mike/), [Facebook AI Research](https://research.fb.com/).

-Before coming to UPenn, I received my B.Tech - M.Tech dual degree from the Indian Institute of Technology, Kanpur; Prof. [Harish Karnick](http://iitk.ac.in/new/dr-harish-karnick#) was my thesis advisor.
+Previously, I received my B.Tech - M.Tech dual degree from the Indian Institute of Technology, Kanpur; Prof. [Harish Karnick](http://iitk.ac.in/new/dr-harish-karnick#) was my thesis advisor.